lina-conti/lina-conti/README.md

 :seedling: I'm a student in Computational linguistics.

-:books: I'm very interested in machine translation and language learning applications of NLP.
+:books: I'm especially interested in machine translation.